ojcastaneda/osu-stamina-trainer/README.md

 Brackets `[` `]` and parentheses `(` `)` are not part of the commands.

+Leaving values as `number-` on any parameter that accept ranges will match the exact value instead of a range.

 - `!request (bpm)`: Requests a beatmap with a specified bpm, default range +-5 bpm **(required)**.
     - `stars=(beatmap difficulty rating)`: Specifies the beatmaps difficulty